dzackgarza/Notes/Class_Notes/Combinatorics/Review.md

 ---

 1. Unrestricted, unlabeled $[n]$, labeled $[k]$
-   1. Anagrams of some given word of length $n$ with $k$ distinct letters that may be repeated within the word.
+   1. Anagrams of some given word of length $n$ with $k$ distinct letters (which may be repeated within the word).

 ---